Developmental Delays: What Every Parent Needs to Know

 From Psychologist to Therapist: Understanding the Professionals Who Can Help Your Child

-Our Clinical Psychologist can provide a comprehensive evaluation to determine if there are any developmental delays or other concerns like Autism, ADHD, Speech Delays… etc that require intervention or treatment.
-They can also provide guidance on the appropriate therapies like speech therapy, occupational therapy, Early Intervention Program, ABA or Social Skills Training to address any identified issues.
-Please do not hesitate to contact us to schedule an appointment with our Clinical Psychologist.
+Our Clinical Psychologist provides comprehensive evaluations to identify developmental delays or concerns such as Autism, ADHD, or Speech Delays.
+They offer guidance on suitable therapies, including speech therapy, occupational therapy, Early Intervention, ABA, or Social Skills Training.
+Contact us today to schedule an appointment with our Clinical Psychologist.

 From Concern to Action: Early Intervention Program (EIP)

-Early Intervention Programs (EIP) are a common form of therapy for young children with developmental delays or disabilities (e.g. ASD, ADHD, GDD, Speech Delay…).
-Our EIP programs are designed to provide services to children above three years old who may have developmental delays or disabilities.
-The goal of our EIP programs is to provide early identification and intervention to improve developmental outcomes and promote the child’s overall well-being.
+Early Intervention Programs (EIP) help young children with developmental delays or disabilities such as GDD, ASD, ADHD, or Speech Delay.
+Our EIP supports children aged three and above who may have developmental challenges.
+The goal is early identification and intervention to improve development and promote overall well-being.

 Early intervention is important to help children with developmental delays to reach their full potential.
 By identifying and addressing any issues early, you can help your child get the support they need to succeed.
 Our EIP program is one-to-one teaching.
 One-to-one teaching can be beneficial for many reasons, particularly for children with delays.
 Here are some of the reasons why one-to-one teaching can be better: